 By Amilcar Ryumeko

-First, in the spirit of the Responsibility to Protect in U.N.
-Security Council Resolution 1674 on the protection of civilians in armed conflict, the international community should deploy forces to protect the civilian population.
-The Burundian government has already proven itself unwilling to prevent or stop the massacres and serious violations of humanitarian law against its citizens.
-Second, the international community should halt any new deployment of Burundian security forces to African Union or U.N. peacekeeping missions, and gradually withdraw the troops currently deployed in the Central African Republic and Somalia.
-Third, the international community, especially the European Union and the East African Community, should impose economic sanctions on the Burundi government to force the leaders to participate in dialogue with all stakeholders aimed at finding a peaceful solution.
-Fourth, the international community should impose targeted sanctions, such as travel bans and asset freezes, against all Burundian leaders whose actions and words contribute to the persistence of violence and hinder the search for a solution.
-Any action from the international community that does not take into account Nkurunziza’s third term and repression campaign as the source of the crisis would be a disservice to Burundi’s peace and security.
+First, under Chapter VII of the U.N.
+Charter and in the spirit of the Responsibility to Protect in U.N.
+Security Council Resolution 1674, Canada can push the U.N.
+Security Council to deploy forces to protect the civilian population.
+The Burundian government has already proven itself unwilling to prevent or stop the massacres and violations of humanitarian law against its citizens.
+Second, Canada can lobby to halt any new deployment of Burundian security forces to U.N. peacekeeping missions, and gradually withdraw the troops still deployed.
+Third, in cooperation with its allies on the Security Council, Canada can initiate a resolution under Chapter VII of the U.N.
+Charter to impose economic sanctions against Burundi such as trade and military embargo to force them to participate in an inclusive dialogue with all stakeholders (armed and non-armed) without any conditions, and impose targeted sanctions—such as travel bans and asset freezes—against all Burundian leaders whose actions and words contribute to the persistence of violence and hinder the search for a solution.
+Lastly, any action from Canada that does not privilege a return to institutions reflecting the 2000 Arusha Peace and Reconciliation Agreement, or take into account Nkurunziza’s illegal and illegitimate third term and repression campaign as the source of the current political crisis, would be a disservice to both Burundi and regional peace and security.

 Amilcar Ryumeko worked as political adviser to the parliamentary assistant to the premier of Quebec in charge of economic issues.
 He graduated with a degree in political science from the University of Sherbrooke.